linkerd/linkerd2-proxy/CONTRIBUTING.md

 ## Getting Help

-If you have a question about Linkerd2 or have encountered problems using it, start by [asking a question in the forums][discourse] or join us in the [#linkerd2 Slack channel][slack].
+If you have a question about Linkerd2 or have encountered problems using it, start by [asking a question in the forums][discussions] or join us in the [#linkerd2 Slack channel][slack].

 ## Certificate of Origin